endroid/pdf/README.md

-If [endroid/installer](https://github.com/endroid/installer) detects the framework the builder is already autowired and you only need to provide the correct type hint to retrieve the builder.
-Now you can use it like this.
+If [endroid/installer](https://github.com/endroid/installer) detects the framework the builder is already autowired and you only need to provide the correct type hint to retrieve it.
+Now you can use it like this to build a PDF.

 ```php
 $pdfBuilder